maci0/asmatch/README.md

 - **Ranking:** The candidates are then ranked by their similarity score, and the top results are presented to the user.

+### Algorithm Details

+#### How MinHash Works

+The MinHash algorithm is a technique for quickly estimating how similar two sets are.
+In our case, the "sets" are the normalized assembly code snippets.
+Here’s a step-by-step breakdown of how it works:

+1.  **Shingling:** The normalized code is first broken down into a set of overlapping "shingles" (or n-grams).
+For example, a 3-shingle of the tokens `['MOV', 'REG', 'IMM']` would be `('MOV', 'REG', 'IMM')`.
+This creates a set of all unique shingles in the snippet.

+2.  **Hashing:** Each unique shingle is then hashed to an integer.
+This converts the set of shingles into a set of numbers.

+3.  **Min-Hashing:** A fixed number of different hash functions (in our case, 128, as defined by `num_permutations`) are applied to each number in the set of hashed shingles.
+For each hash function, we only keep the *minimum* hash value produced across all shingles.

+4.  **Signature:** The collection of these 128 minimum hash values becomes the "MinHash signature" for the snippet.

+The key insight is that the similarity of two MinHash signatures is a good estimate of the Jaccard similarity of the original shingle sets.
+This allows us to compare fingerprints instead of the full code, which is significantly faster.

+#### The RapidFuzz Algorithm

+After the LSH index provides a list of potential candidates, `asmatch` uses the `rapidfuzz` library to perform a more precise similarity calculation. `rapidfuzz` is a high-performance library that implements a variety of string similarity algorithms in C++.

+The primary algorithm used is a variation of the **Levenshtein distance**, which measures the number of edits (insertions, deletions, or substitutions) needed to change one string into another. `rapidfuzz` calculates a normalized similarity ratio based on this distance, which gives a score from 0 to 100, where 100 is a perfect match.

+By using `rapidfuzz`, `asmatch` can accurately score the similarity between the query and candidate snippets, ensuring that the final results are ranked by their true similarity, not just the approximation from the LSH step.

 ### Lookup Flow

 When you run `asmatch find`, the tool processes your query in several stages: